TimoElolahde/hello-world/README.md

 # hello-world
-Timo tries to understand how to work with GitHub
+My name is Timo.
+I try to understand how to work with GitHub.
+A good start